Childproof Your Home Daycare

 The most effective way to childproof windows is to lock them.
 Make sure the lock is firm and out of reach of the children.

-Also, examine the window blinds to ensure there are no loose cords which might cause accidental strangulation.
+Also, examine the window blinds to ensure there are no loose cords that might cause accidental strangulation.
 Keep cords high and out of the children’s reach.
-You can attach a tension device to avoid children putting a cord around their neck.
-Finally move all furniture away from windows and window coverings.
+You can attach a tension device to prevent children from putting a cord around their necks.
+Finally, move all furniture away from windows and window coverings.

 If you must have the windows open, then use a highly functional window wedge/stop to prevent children from opening the windows fully and climbing outside.